2D CAD Software | Drawing & Drafting | Autodesk

 Make a 2D drawing from a 3D model simple by using AutoCAD from Autodesk by using the FlatShot command.
 This command allows you to create a flattened, 2D representation of the 3D model projected onto the XY plane.
 The resulting objects can be inserted as a block or saved as a separate drawing.

-2D CAD drafting, designing, and drawing tools from Autodesk are versatile and deliver efficiency for creating different types of technical drawings.
-Designers, drafters, architects, and engineers appreciate the built-in industry-specific tool sets that make it easier to visualize concepts and simulate designs.
-See how 2D computer aided design software works for interior design (US Site), landscape design and architectural design.
+2D CAD drafting, designing and drawing tools from Autodesk are versatile and deliver efficiency for creating different types of technical drawings.
+Designers, drafters, architects and engineers appreciate the built-in industry-specific tool sets that make it easier to visualise concepts and simulate designs.
+See how 2D computer aided design software works for interior design (.uk), landscape design and architectural design (.uk).